GheneaCostin/Airflow-Optimization-Mini-Game/README.md

 💡 Quick Tutorial

-1.Launch the mini-game:
+1. Launch the mini-game:

-2.Select an Airfoil:
+2. Select an Airfoil:

   Choose NACA 0012, 2412, 4412, or Blunt Wing from the dropdown.

-2.b.If you select a Blunt Wing:
+2.b If you select a Blunt Wing:

   Pick a style: Rectangle (flat) or Rounded (capsule).

-3.Set Angle of Attack (AoA):
+3. Set Angle of Attack (AoA):

   Use the slider to rotate the wing.

   Observe how airflow changes around it.

-4.Show Pressure Coefficient (Cp) (optional):
+4. Show Pressure Coefficient (Cp) (optional):

-5.Check the Show Cp Plot box to see high- and low-pressure areas.
+5. Check the Show Cp Plot box to see high- and low-pressure areas.

-6.Update the Plot:
+6. Update the Plot:

-7.Click Update to refresh the visualization.
+7. Click Update to refresh the visualization.

   Streamlines and Cp plots respond to your selections.

-8.Experiment!
+8. Experiment!

   Compare different airfoils and blunt wings.